chrispsommers/DASH/dash-pipeline/README-saithrift.md

 make run-saithrift-client-dev-ptftests    # run PTF tests from host mount make run-saithrift-client-dev-tests       # run both suites above
 ```
-You can pass the same optional parameters to these make targets as described in [Passing options to PTF Tests via make command](#passing-options-to-ptf-tests-via-make-command) and [Passing options to Pyests via make command](#passing-options-to-pyests-via-make-command).
+You can pass the same optional parameters to these make targets as described in [Passing options to PTF Tests via make command](#passing-options-to-ptf-tests-via-make-command) and [Passing options to Pytests via make command](#passing-options-to-pytests-via-make-command).

 # Developer: Run tests selectively from `bash` inside saithrift-client container
 Enter the container, this will place you in the `/tests-dev/` directory of the container which corresponds to the contents of the `DASH/dash-pipline/tests` directory on the host.
 In this way you can interactively run test-cases while you're editing them.
 When doing so, the container's `/tests` directory remains in-place with tests which were copied into the container at image build-time.